 Some people are sensitive to certain products commonly found in drugstore lubes.
 Luckily, research has isolated the main ingredients that are most commonly irritating for folks.
 Those are most notably glycerin, propylene glycol, and parabens.
 Some folks might think, “Yeah, I tried this KY stuff one time and got a beastly yeast infection, so I don’t think lube is for me.”
 To that, we say: Hold up!
 That’s just one type of lube, my friend, and it probably contained at least one commonly irritating ingredient.
 There are lots of other options.
 Here’s a short, sweet chemistry lesson for you.

 Lots of people are allergic or sensitive to propylene glycol, too.
 Like glycerin, propylene glycol is a humectant that is in a lot of personal care products.
-According to the Scholar Chemistry Material Safety Data Sheet, side effects of propylene glycol can include irritation and sensitivity to the eyes, skin, and mucous membranes.
+According to the Scholar Chemistry Material Safety Data Sheet, side effects of PG can include irritation and sensitivity to the eyes, skin, and mucous membranes.
 Yep, mucous membranes.
 You know what body parts are almost entirely comprised of mucous membranes?
 Vaginas and anuses.
-That being said, it might be wise to find a lube that doesn’t contain propylene glycol.
+That being said, it might be wise to find a lube that doesn’t contain PG.
 Again, it’s not like it’s toxic, and some folks don’t experience much or any irritation from it.
-Still, if you use it and find that it’s irritating to you, we recommend a lube without propylene glycol.
-(More on our specific lube recommendations a little bit later as we break down specific types of lubes further.)
+Still, if you use it and find that it’s irritating to you, we recommend a lube without it.

-Also, an additional note on propylene glycol and glycerin: Recent research indicates that it may facilitate cell damage and small tears in mucous membranes, which can potentially lead to increased risk of STI transmission.
+An additional note on PG and glycerin: Recent research indicates that it may facilitate cell damage and small tears in mucous membranes, which can potentially lead to increased risk of STI transmission.
 Water-based lubes in general evaporate as you use them, which can contribute to chafing and subsequent minute fissures in mucous membranes.
-All of that being said, you may want to avoid lubes that contain propylene glycol and/or glycerin if you’re engaging in activities that pose a high risk of STI or HIV transmission, like unprotected anal sex.
-For low-risk activities, for masturbation, or if you know your partner’s status, however, it’s probably safe for you to use products that contain propylene glycol or glycerin provided they don’t irritate your body.
+All of that being said, you may want to avoid lubes that contain PG and/or glycerin if you’re engaging in activities that pose a high risk of STI or HIV transmission, like unprotected anal sex.
+For low-risk activities, for masturbation, or if you know your partner’s status, however, it’s probably safe for you to use products that contain PG or glycerin provided they don’t irritate your body.

-Parabens, too, can cause issues.
-According to research that has emerged in the last ten years or so, parabens — a common preservative found in nearly all beauty and personal care products — are potentially harmful, both for your body and the environment.
-Some folks report issues — like irritation and increased infection rates — after using lubes that contain parabens.
 The good news is that many lube manufacturers have begun making products without parabens in response to increased public awareness about their potential risks.
-If you’re on a budget or in need of a drugstore lube, Astroglide actually makes a pretty decent ultra-gentle water-based gel that does not contain parabens.
+If you’re on a budget or in need of a drugstore lube, Astroglide actually makes a pretty decent ultra-gentle water-based gel that does not contain them.
 You can pick that one up for a few bucks at most drugstores.
 Parabens might not be a big deal for you personally, though, and that’s okay.
 They are in many other personal care products, after all.